IntrepidAI/mqcat/README.md

 ## Installation

+Option 1 - download new binary:
-Download the binary from the [releases](https://github.com/IntrepidAI/mqcat/releases) page.
+ - download the binary from the [releases](https://github.com/IntrepidAI/mqcat/releases) page

+Option 2 - update existing binary:
+ - run `mqcat --upgrade` to upgrade to the latest version

+Option 3 - compile from source code:
+ - run `cargo install mqcat` to install the latest version from source code (if you have Rust installed)

 ## Usage